 Highlights from vAdhi kEsari azhagiya maNavALa jIyar‘s introduction

 In this pAsuram, the summary of the first padhigam (decad) is explained.
 In this first pAsuram, the existence of unlimited auspicious qualities, unconditional mercy, controlling the nithyasUris and having eternal auspicious forms – all of which reveal the supremacy of emperumAn, are revealed.
 Having said so, nammAzhwAr directs his heart to always serve such emperumAn.

 Very similar to nanjIyar‘s introduction.

 AzhwAr asks his heart to bow down to bhagavAn to be uplifted.
-Just like when a river starts flooding nearby fields, the trees which stay still will be uprooted but the plants, etc., which bend and tackle the flood will survive, after understanding the glories of bhagavAn, if one bows down in front of him, he will be uplifted.
+When a river starts flooding nearby fields, the trees which stay still will be uprooted while the plants etc., which bend and tackle the flood, will survive.
+In the same way, after understanding the glories of bhagavAn, if one bows down in front of him, he will be uplifted.

 உயர்வற உயர் நலம் உடையவன் யவனவன்

 uyarvaRa uyarnalam udaiyavan yavan avan

 mayarvaRa madhinalam aruLinan yavan avan

 ayarvaRum amarargaL adhipathi yavan avan